CS 3212: Algorithms

 • Points may be taken off for "ugly code" even if correct and efficient.

-• GW's emergency preparedness guide.
+• If needed, see the GW emergency preparedness guide.

 • Minimum course load: In a 15-week semester, including exam week, students are expected to spend a minimum of 100 minutes of out-of-class work for every 50 minutes of direct instruction, for a minimum total of 2.5 hours a week.
 A 3-credit course includes 2.5 hours of direct instruction and a minimum of 5 hours of independent learning, or a minimum of 7.5 hours per week.
 More information about GW’s credit hour policy can be found at: provost.gwu.edu/policies-forms